cardano-foundation/CIPs/CIP-1694/README.md

 1. Motion of no-confidence
 2. New committee/threshold
-3. Updates to the Constitution
+3. Update to the Constitution or proposal policy
 4. Hard Fork initiation
 5. Protocol parameter changes
 6. Treasury withdrawals
 7. Info

 > **Note** Enactment for _Info_ actions is a null action, since they do not have any effect on the protocol.

-Enactment of a successful _Motion of no-confidence_ invalidates *all* other **not yet enacted** governance actions (whether or not they have been ratified), causing them to be immediately **dropped** without ever being enacted.
-Deposits for dropped actions will be returned immediately.

 ##### Order of enactment